Raj-git07/E-mail-Summariser-and-Classifier/README.md

 The CLI uses the local machine learning pipeline to auto-sort your emails.

 ### 📥 Install CLI Dependencies
-Because the serverless web backend doesn't require ML libraries, package dependencies like `scikit-learn`, `numpy`, and `joblib` are not in the main `requirements.txt`.
+Because the web backend doesn't require ML libraries, package dependencies like `scikit-learn`, `numpy`, and `joblib` are not in the main `requirements.txt`.
 Install them manually for CLI usage:
 ```bash
 pip install scikit-learn numpy joblib
 ```